toml-f/toml-f/doc/how-to/error.rst

    :caption: src/dependency.f90
    :lines: 6-10

-We iterate over the list of all subtables in the dependency table and to read the actual dependency.
+We iterate over the list of all subtables in the dependency table and read the actual dependency.
 In case an entry is not a subtable we will raise an error, since a package manifest can contain multiple dependency tables, we will report which table we are currently in as additional context.

 .. literalinclude:: error/multi/src/dependency.f90